colinturner/lrthw/README.md

 # Precourse.
 Week 2

-This repo documents my work on completing the exercises from "[Learn Ruby the Hard Way](https://learnrubythehardway.org/book/)".
+This repo documents my work on completing the exercises from "[Learn Ruby the Hard Way](https://learnrubythehardway.org/book/)" by Zed A. Shaw.